 Cover your garden bed with twigs sticking up out of the ground every few inches.
 This will make your garden bed an unpleasant place to lay around for a sunbathing nap.
 You can line your garden bed with any prickly yard trimmings or chicken wire to get the same effect.
 Think outside the box.
 Plastic forks from a party are great to save and use over and over in your garden to keep cats and other small pests out.

 Plant things that cats do not like the smell of in your beds around plants you wish to protect.
 This method will help keep cats from making your garden beds a favorite hang out and as a bonus, they will help attract bees and butterflies to your garden.
-Some cat repellent plants are lemon thyme, lavender, and rue.
-You can find many handy uses for these herbs so they won’t be taking up valuable space.
+Some cat repellent plants are lemon thyme, lavender, and rosemary.
+These are wonderful herbs to have at home anyway so they are an easy addition to your garden!

 Many cats are not a fan of citrus.
 Placing your citrus peels around your garden is a great way to make cats want to stay away.
 Seeing they can’t be used in your compost this is a great way to ensure they don’t go to waste.